-Citadis is a class of low-floor trams developed by France based transportation company Alstom.
-It is built on a standard platform which can be easily customised.
+Citadis is a class of low-floor trams developed by French-based transportation company Alstom.
+It is built on a standard platform, which can be easily customised.

-The tram operates at an average speed of 70km/h and is capable of running on multiple electric power systems with or without overhead cables.
+The tram operates at an average speed of 70km/h and can run on multiple electric power systems with or without overhead cables.

 Citadis is manufactured at Alstom’s plants in La Rochelle in France and Barcelona in Spain.

-It is the most preferred tram in France and other European regions as it provides low purchase and maintenance cost even to small fleet operators.
+It is the most preferred tram in France and other European regions as it provides low purchase and maintenance costs even to small fleet operators.

 Citadis trams design and features